gcammisa/Quest2-sideload-wrapper/README.md

 # Notes
 * adb and fastboot executables are already included in the release package, no need to manually install them beforehand
+* the tool automatically selects only quest 2 devices and ignores any other android device

 # How to use
 1. Download the compiled package from the Release section